 Which Cane Corso Colors Have the Longest Life Expectancy

 The Open Veterinary Journal reports that there is one Cane Corso coat color that has a longer life expectancy than all the others.

-Compare that with the life expectancy of male adult Cane Corsos of other colors, which is 9.25, and of other female adult Cane Corsos, which is 9.33 years.
+Compare that with the life expectancy of male adult Cane Corsos of other colors, 9.25, and of other female adult Cane Corsos, 9.33 years.

-So black brindle or brindle Cane Corso adult dogs live more than a year longer than all the other Cane Corso dogs that have different coat colors.
+So black brindle or brindle Cane Corso adult dogs live more than a year longer than all the other Cane Corso dogs with different coat colors.

-This is part of the reason why it can be important to breed to a dog’s genetic strengths rather than trying to manipulate the Cane Corso genome to produce rarer coat colors.
+This is why it can be important to breed to a dog’s genetic strengths rather than trying to manipulate the Cane Corso genome to produce rarer coat colors.

 Many breeders who do this will do so just to be able to market their dogs as “rare colors” and thus charge a higher price per puppy.